 Historically the buffer state between the Habsburgs and the Ottoman Porte, Transylvania was once a semi-autonomous part of the Kingdom of Hungry.
 Now part of Romania, this fledgling kingdom has absorbed a diversity of cultures including Hungarians, Saxons, Romanians, Jews, Armenians, Swabians and Roma.
 This blend of cultures, architectural styles and traditions makes Transylvania a fascinating destination.

 Romania offers a wide range of small hotels and pensiones.
 Ecotourism has played an important part giving life to the beautiful villages.
 Bucharest has many good hotels as have the larger cities such as Timisoara.
 The menus are central European with a Turkish mix.
 Romanian wine and schnapps are plentiful everywhere.

 - The monasteries and Brancusi’s Endless Column are found in Wallachia

 - The art collections of the capital Bucharest

 - The Banat with the old Hungarian cities of Timisoara and Arad

 - The wooden churches of the Maramures, in the region bordering the Ukraine.

 our romania expertise

-Paul and Charlie will be delighted to help organise a tailor-made holiday or offer advice on our group tours to this fascinating country
+Paul will be delighted to help organise a tailor-made holiday or offer advice on our group tours to this fascinating country